ericsun95/Flying-High-Again/written_exam/markedquestions.md

   Receiver Autonomous Integrity Monitoring (RAIM) is the capability of a GPS receiver to perform integrity monitoring on itself by ensuring available satellite signals meet the integrity requirements for a given phase of flight.
   Without RAIM, the pilot has no assurance of the GPS position integrity.

+### Collision Avoidance
+- <span style="color:green"> A near midair collision is defined as an incident associated with the operation of an aircraft in which a possibility of collision occurs as a result of coming less than what distance from another aircraft? </span>
+- 500 feet
+  According to the FAA, a near midair collision is defined as an incident associated with the operation of an aircraft in which a possibility of collision occurs as a result of proximity of less than 500 feet to another aircraft, or a report is received from a pilot or a flight crew member stating that a collision hazard existed between two or more aircraft.

 ### Basic Maths
 - fuel -- 6 pounds (average consumption 8 gals/hr), when calculating the weight & moment, remember to use pound instead of the gallon
+- fuel (std tanks) 38 gal
 - As a rule of thumb, divide the difference between the temperature and dew point by 4.4 to determine the height of the cloud base.
 82° F - 38° F = 44.
 44 / 4.4 = 10 (in thousands of feet) or 10,000'.
 - (Compass Heading: don't forget compass card): With a plotter, measure the true course from Claxton to Hampton as 44°.
 Use a flight computer to find the true heading of 40°.
 Add variation of 6°W. 40°+6° = 46°.
 Interpolate between -3° and -4° on compass card as -3.5.
 46-3.5 = 42.5.
 Round to 43°.